 It is important to shampoo your baby’s hair twice a week to remove the excess oil.
 If your baby has a cradle cap, it is advisable to apply an emollient, such as white petroleum, mineral oil, or baby oil, before shampooing the hair (6).

 Apply baby shampoo on the scalp and gently massage.
 Leave it for 5–10 minutes, and rinse with lukewarm water.
 This might help remove dirt and excess oil that might be blocking the hair follicles, thus promoting hair growth.

-Hair or no hair, you need to brush your baby’s scalp regularly with a brush that has soft bristles.
+Hair or no hair, you need to incorporate grooming into your baby’s routine and brush your baby’s scalp regularly with a brush that has soft bristles.
 Anecdotal evidence suggests that gently combing, brushing, or massaging your baby’s scalp might stimulate hair growth.